-It is from this group that the color-changing wonders of the hydrangea world hail, the shrubs whose flowers will be pink in alkaline soils, blue in acidic soils.
-This kind grows in shrub form; it can be further divided into types with "mophead" flowers and types with "lacecap" flower heads (Nikko Blue is a mophead).
+It is from the bigleaf (macrophylla) group that the color-changing wonders of the hydrangea world hail, the shrubs whose flowers will be pink in alkaline soils, blue in acidic soils.
+This kind grows in shrub form; it can be further divided into types with "mophead" flower heads and types with "lacecap" flower heads (Nikko Blue is a mophead).
 Mopheads are so called because the heads are just big, clunky masses of blooms, whereas lacecaps are more delicate (like fabric with a lace).

-Because Bigleaf varieties are chameleons, you can't take their colors for granted.
+Because bigleaf varieties are chameleons, you can't take their colors for granted.
 That's why you shouldn't become complacent and think that buying a Rhapsody Blue means that, automatically, you are going to have a bush with blue flowers right away.
-Depending on your soil conditions, you may have to work at it for awhile.
-I tell you how to achieve the color you desire in this article.
+Depending on your soil conditions, you may have to work at it for a while.
+Rhapsody Blue is another mophead.

-Is it a shrub or a tree?
-Well, technically, although sometimes referred to as "tree hydrangeas," PeeGees are actually shrubs and better referred to as "panicle" (paniculata) hydrangeas.
-While not trees, they can be pruned so as to have a single trunk (i.e., you can train these hydrangea shrubs to be "standards") and thereby assume a tree-like appearance.
+While sometimes referred to as "tree hydrangeas," PeeGees are actually shrubs and better referred to as "panicle" (paniculata) hydrangeas.
+While not trees, they can be pruned so as to have a single trunk (you can train these hydrangea shrubs to be "standards") and thereby assume a tree-like appearance.
 Consequently, while the panicles (flower heads) aren't colorful and the leaves are hum-drum, this is the type you'll want to grow when you need a specimen to make a statement with its striking plant form.

 Bobo, by contrast, won't remind anyone of a tree.
 Bobo measures just 3 feet x 3 feet.
 If you have a small yard and wish to shoehorn one more plant into it in a tight space, this dwarf could be your answer.

-The whole genus is blessed with flower heads that dry for you -- right on the living shrub -- adding a bit of visual interest to your fall yard.
-But fall color is not a feature for which these shrubs are generally known.
-Well, you can throw out that general rule when it comes to the oakleaf type, which is an excellent shrub for fall color.
-The leaves of this shrub turn purple, orangey-bronze or red in the fall.
+The whole genus is blessed with flower heads that dry for you—right on the living shrub —adding a bit of visual interest to your fall yard.
+But great fall foliage is not a feature for which these shrubs are generally known.
+You can throw out that general rule when it comes to the oakleaf type (quercifolia), which is an excellent shrub for fall color.
+The leaves of this shrub turn purple, orangey-bronze, or red in the fall.

 You vine lovers are probably most interested in the type of hydrangea plant that grows as a vine.
-But climbing hydrangeas are not just vines: They're flowering vines that grow well in the shade, year after year.
+But climbing hydrangeas (H. anomala petiolaris) are not just vines—they're flowering vines that grow well in the shade, year after year.
 If you've ever surveyed the list of vines that meet those qualifications, you know that the pickings are pretty slim (at least in the North).
 This vine will become a fixture in your shade garden.

 Smooth Types of Hydrangeas

-Like the bigleaf kinds, this group is composed of shrubs, and there's nothing remarkable about the form or the leaves: no vines or tree look-alikes here, no leaves shaped like oak leaves that turn pretty colors in autumn.
-But there's something you need to know about this group that distinguishes it from the traditional bigleaf specimen: It blooms on new wood.
-For those of you who panic over pruning, this is no insignificant fact!
+Like the bigleaf kinds, the group of "smooth" hydrangeas (arborescens) is composed of shrubs, and there's nothing remarkable about the form or the leaves: no vines or tree look-alikes here, no leaves shaped like oak leaves that turn pretty colors in autumn.
+But there's something you need to know about this group that distinguishes it from the typical hydrangea: It blooms on new wood.
+For those of you who panic over pruning, this is no insignificant fact.

-'Annabelle' was long the head honcho of this collection, valued for its large flower heads.
-These impressive balls of white flowers earned 'Annabelle' the nickname, "snowball bush" (but be careful: other plants go by that name, as well, including the snowball viburnum shrub).
-There are, however, two drawbacks to 'Annabelle':
+Annabelle was long the head honcho of this collection, valued for its large flower heads.
+These impressive balls of white flowers earned Annabelle the nickname, "snowball bush" (but other plants also go by that name, including the snowball viburnum, V. opulus).
+There are, however, two drawbacks to Annabelle:

-Enter two new (as of this writing, in 2010) shrubs, inspired by the beauty of 'Annabelle,' yet determined to correct her flaws:
+Enter two newer shrubs, inspired by the beauty of Annabelle, yet determined to correct her flaws:

 Invincibelle Spirit addresses the color issue: It's the "pink Annabelle."
-Incrediball, meanwhile, is supposed to tackle the flopping problem, being touted as the "no-flop Annabelle" -- despite the fact that its flower heads are even bigger than Annabelle's.
-Droop-proof or not, I like the way Incrediball's large, puffy white flower heads hover like clouds over the shrub's foliage.
+Incrediball, meanwhile, is supposed to tackle the flopping problem, being touted as the "no-flop Annabelle," despite the fact that its flower heads are even bigger than Annabelle's.
+Droop-proof or not, Incrediball's large, puffy, white flower heads pleasantly hover like clouds over the shrub's foliage.

-Whatever types you select, hydrangeas play an important part in the summer landscape for those who wish to achieve a continuous sequence of bloom that it is fair to call them "the shrubs of summer."
-If you're looking for something to plug the gap between when the lilacs stop blooming and the rose of sharon begins?
-Hydrangeas could be the answer for you.
+Whatever types you select, hydrangeas play such an important part in the mid-summer landscape for those who wish to achieve a continuous sequence of bloom that it is fair to call them "the shrubs of summer."
+If you're looking for something to plug the gap between when the lilacs (Syringa spp.) stop blooming and the rose of Sharon (Hibiscus syriacus) begins, hydrangeas could be the answer for you.